Here’s everything you need to know when it comes to deciding between local NZ gold and silver and imported PAMP Suisse Gold and silver…

 For gold, both the PAMP Lady Fortuna 1oz bar and the local gold 1 oz bar are both 99.99% pure – four 9’s in industry speak.
 For silver the PAMP 1kg bar and the local NZ silver 1kg bar are both 99.9% pure or three 9’s.
 So both local gold/silver and PAMP gold/silver contain the same amount of silver or gold in each unit.

-Compared to local NZ bars, PAMP gold and silver bars have 3 major differences:
+Compared to local New Zealand bars, PAMP gold and silver bars have 3 major differences:

 - PAMP bars have an assay certificate and individual serial numbers

-- PAMP bars are manufactured in Switzerland and more easily recognised worldwide
+- PAMP bars are manufactured in Switzerland and are better recognised worldwide

 - PAMP bars cost more to buy per bar